-Whilst gay life in Dubai is hard, it shouldn't stop you visiting.
-It's a fascinating place, with one of the largest malls in the world, the highest building in the world (the Burj Khalifa), many excellent beaches, exciting busy traditional souks and even a 7 star hotel.
+Despite the harsh LGBTQ laws, you will find Dubai is a fascinating place.
+It has one of the largest malls in the world, the highest building in the world (the Burj Khalifa), many excellent beaches, exciting busy traditional souks and even a 7 star hotel.
 It's also extremely safe with very low levels of crime.
 As a major transport hub, it's also a useful stop over for breaking up long trips.

 Dubai has a reputation in the Arab world for being a liberal urban haven, largely because there is a large international expat population.
 For example, out of the total 9.5 million population, almost 8 million are expats mainly from South Asia, North America and Europe.

 There are however, a few practical safety precautions that gay travellers to Dubai should take into account:

 - avoid all public displays of affection with people of the same sex

 - unless staying in a hotel you know welcomes gay travellers, book a room with 2 single beds (whether it is 2 queen beds or one king bed and a twin)